PrairieLearn/PrairieLearn/doc/codeExecution.md

 This is how PrairieLearn functioned historically.
 PrairieLearn would directly execute Python code with limited isolation from the rest of the system.
 This is largely the process described again, with a pool of Python trampolines.

 This is still how PrairieLearn functions by default for local development.
 The `priairelearn/prairielearn` Docker image that is distributed to users includes all of the Python and R dependencies needed by question and element code, and said code is executed in the same container that PrairieLearn executes in.
-This is obviously bad for security, but doesn't matter much for local development.
+This is obviously bad for security, but doesn't matter for local development.

 ### `native` execution mode